 Regardless of your instrument or your major, there is a place for you in the Hanover College Instrumental Music Program.
 We want you to join us!
-Participation in one or more of the HC instrumental ensembles provides an opportunity for you to continue making music, earn academic credit, and find a "musical home" at Hanover College.
+Participation in one or more of our instrumental ensembles provides an opportunity for you to continue making music, earn academic credit and find a musical home here at Hanover.

 The Hanover Concert Band is the core wind and percussion ensemble at Hanover College.
 This group is devoted to the preparation and performance of traditional and contemporary concert band literature.
 All woodwind, brass and percussion players are welcome to join this ensemble.
-Auditions are held at the beginning of the Fall Semester.
-The Concert Band meets on Mondays, Wednesdays, and Thursdays from 4:00-4:50 during the Fall Semester.
-During the Winter Semester, it meets on the same days from 5:00 - 6:15.
+Auditions are held at the beginning of the fall semester.
+The Concert Band meets Mondays and Wednesdays from 4:00-4:50 p.m., and Thursdays from 4:10-5:00 p.m. during the fall and winter semesters.

-The Hanover College Madison Area Orchestra is devoted to the preparation and performance of traditional and recent orchestral repertoire.
-All woodwind, brass, string and percussion players are welcome to join this ensemble; adjustments will be made to the instrumentation as needed.
-Auditions are held at the beginning of the Fall Semester.
-The Hanover College Madison Area Orchestra meets on Tuesday evenings from 7:00 to 8:50 and on Thursday afternoons from 5:10-6:05 p.m.
+The Hanover College-Community Orchestra is devoted to the preparation and performance of traditional and recent orchestral repertoire.
+All violin, viola, cello, string bass, flute and bassoon players are welcome to join this ensemble.
+The ensemble is a string orchestra, supplemented with a few woodwinds.
+Auditions are held at the beginning of Fall Semester.
+The Hanover College-Community Orchestra meets Tuesday evenings from 7:00-8:50 p.m., and Thursday afternoons from 5:10-6:05 p.m.
 Community members join us for the rehearsals on Tuesday evenings.

 If you play any of the following instruments, please consider becoming involved in the Hanover College Instrumental Music Program.
 Hanover owns several instruments that can be used by students.
-If you love music, we invite you to join us.
+If you love music, we’d love to have you join us.

-1. Does a student have to major in music in order to participate in an instrumental ensemble?
+1. Do I have to major in music in order to participate in an instrumental ensemble?

 The majority of participants are not music majors.
 In fact, virtually every major on campus is represented in the Instrumental Music Program.
 Most students participate because they love music, and they want to earn academic credit.

-2. How much academic credit will a student earn?
+2. How much academic credit will I earn?

-Each ensemble (Concert Band, Jazz Band, and Orchestra) is worth .25 credits.
-Students do have the option of enrolling in a credit or non-credit section for each ensemble.
+Each ensemble (Concert Band, Saxophone Ensemble and Orchestra) is worth .25 credits.
+You do have the option of enrolling in a credit or non-credit section for each ensemble.
 Please make sure that the director is aware of your intentions.

 3. What is the time commitment?

-4. Can a student participate in both the vocal and instrumental music programs?
+4. Can I participate in both the vocal and instrumental music programs?

 Ensemble rehearsal schedules within the Music Department are carefully arranged so that they do not conflict with each other.
-This allows students to participate in both vocal and instrumental ensembles.
+This will allow you to participate in both vocal and instrumental ensembles.

-5. What if a student no longer owns their instrument, but they still want to participate?
+5. What if I no longer own my instrument, but I still want to participate?

-Hanover College owns over thirty concert instruments that can be signed out by students who are enrolled in one or more of the ensembles.
-If, by chance, Hanover College does not have an instrument on hand for a student, every effort will be made to acquire one.
+Hanover College owns more than 30 concert instruments that you can sign out when you enroll in one or more of the ensembles.
+If, by chance, Hanover College does not have an instrument on hand for you, every effort will be made to acquire one.

-6. What if a student has a conflict with a lab or some other class?
+6. What if I have a conflict with a lab or some other class?